course-dprep/animation-imdb-ratings-analysis/README.md

 market to choose from.
 Resultingly, a negative relationship is hypothesised between release year and the average rating.

-However, this effect is hypothesised to differ between animation and non-animation movies.
+However, this effect is hypothesised to differ between *animation and non-animation movies*.
 As such, technological innovations over time have enhanced the storytelling opportunities and visual possibilities of this genre (Sun, 2023).
 Current research has not specifically compared animation versus non-animation, whereby the present study aims to shed further light on on the moderating role of genre on the relationship between release year and the average rating.

-Besides the academic relevance, the insights are also socially relevant for filmmakers and distributors to better understand audiences’ opinion.
-All in all, focus of the research can be encapsulated with the following research question:
+Besides the academic relevance, the insights are also socially relevant for movie producers and distributors to better understand audiences.
+All in all, the focus of the research can be encapsulated with the following research question:

 ### Research Question